Drone First Responder

 As soon as an incident is reported to 911, a remote operator deploys an aircraft directly to the scene, often arriving faster than the first responders.
 The drone provides a video feed to first responders and incident command for increased situational awareness.
 Remote pilots can communicate with teams on the ground thus increasing the safety and efficiency of each emergency response.
 In over 4,000 calls in the Chula Vista PD program, one of the first DFR programs in the country, drones arrived on the scene in less than 2.5 minutes.
 They also reported over 1,000 deployments which avoided dispatching a patrol unit.
 These programs provide a truly innovative approach to informed and reliable incident response.

-Equipment: Skyfire provides consultation and facilitates procurement of the latest aircraft from multiple manufacturers to meet your department’s requirements.
-From the most entry level to complex, Skyfire has several equipment options for you.
+Equipment: Skyfire provides consultation and facilitates procurement of the latest aircraft from multiple manufacturers, compact airspace awareness radars from Echodyne, and drone-in-a-box solutions from Hextronix and Ondas, to meet public safety department’s requirements.
+From the most entry level to complex, Skyfire has several equipment options available.]

 Training: Skyfire’s training covers program development, FAA regulations, UAS operations, Part 107, and hands-on tactical applications.
-Skyfire offers advanced courses as well in SWAT operations, accident reconstruction, and evidence collection.
+Skyfire offers advanced courses as well in SWAT operations, accident reconstruction, evidence collection, and mapping/thermography.

 FAA Consulting: From basic Part 107 certification to Blanket and Jurisdictional COAs to Tactical Beyond Visual Line of Sight (TBVLOS) and traditional Beyond Visual Line of Sight (BVLOS) operations, Skyfire has more experience than any other consultancy in the country.
-The first DFR programs in the United States in the US used Skyfire’s team to establish their BVLOS COAs and get their programs approved; in addition to the nearly 400 traditional COAs our team has filed.
+Skyfire has filed over 700 traditional COAs in partnership with agencies across the country; and is currently developing a BVLOS waiver with no visual observer utilizing Echodyne’s radar products.

-Software: Using various types of software, Skyfire’s teams provide your team with everything from remote video streaming to full remote-piloting capabilities from the comfort of a desktop computer.
+Software: Using various types of software, Skyfire provides public safety teams with everything from remote video streaming to full remote-piloting capabilities from the comfort of a desktop computer.
 Software services are billed separately, and as a recurring service.

-Program Operation: For agencies lacking the crew resources to initiate a DFR program, let Skyfire’s team of experienced, vetted and safety-conscious pilots fly the UAS, and through our software packages, give your communications and command teams the ability to see low latency live-streaming data to make time-critical decisions and maintain all public safety decision making.
+Program Operation: For agencies wanting to completely outsource their DFR program, Skyfire’s team of experienced, vetted and safety-conscious pilots fly the UAS, and through our software packages, give communications and command teams the ability to see low latency live-streaming data to make time-critical decisions and maintain all public safety decision making.

 On-call team of drone experts, here to provide guidance and support you through the launch of your successful DFR program.